keith-kurak/pico-8-codemash-2023/exercises/03-adding-gravity.md

    p.dy=0
  end
 ```
-At this point, the sprite should stop falling through the floor
+🏃**Try it!** At this point, the sprite should stop falling through the floor.

 ### 5. Add jump
 Add this directly after your left/ right button presses: